-“Sure,” you might say, “that is exactly why you should use community detection algorithms—to see how the network clusters the nodes, not your intuition.” . . but then how should I interpret the discrepancy between the detected clusters and my intuition?
-Certainly, there could be many factors behind the difference: 1.
+“Sure,” you might say, “that is exactly why you should use community detection algorithms—to see how the network clusters the nodes, not your intuition.”. . but then how should I interpret the discrepancy between the detected clusters and my intuition?
+Indeed, there could be many factors behind the difference: 1.
 I could have misunderstood the reason why the nodes form communities.
 2. There could be errors in the network data.
 3. There could be errors in the metadata.
 4. The graph layout program could fail to give the right impression.
-It is rarely (maybe never?) possible to weight these factors against each other (which is why so-called ground truth approaches often fail).
+It is rarely (maybe never?) possible to weigh these factors against each other (which is why so-called ground truth approaches often fail).

 In addition to the above, there are oh so many network clustering algorithms.
-They all have their rationales and features.
-Even though the detected communities follow the general idea of being densely connected within and sparsely connected between each other, they do split the network in different ways (usually in slightly differently, but sometimes in surprisingly different ways).
+These algorithms all have their own rationales and features.
+Even though the detected communities follow the general idea of being densely connected within and sparsely connected with each other, they do split the network in different ways (sometimes in surprisingly different ways).
 If you read the fine print, the assumptions of the algorithms are always very restrictive.
-You should be able to model a community as a random graph; you should be able to map your problem to an information-theoretic compression problem; etc. No matter what your purposes are, it is hard to meet these preconditions.
-This level of detail is just a consequence of that one has to code up community detection as a program—training a deep-learning network by classifying partitions by our intuition would take too many life times.
+You should be able to model a community as a random graph; you should be able to map your problem to an information-theoretic compression problem, etc. No matter what your purposes are, it is hard to meet these preconditions.
+This level of detail is just a consequence of that one has to code up community detection as a program—training a deep-learning network by classifying partitions by our intuition would take too many lifetimes.

 Many smart people have thought much deeper than me about these issues.
 Although they are producers rather than consumers, I’ll list ten personal favorites (probably much because of the order which I read the literature, and the many papers I missed . . it is not a stab at a real top list):

 - Fortunato, Hric, 2016.
 Community detection in networks: A user guide — a clear and rather complete introduction to community detection; my go-to reference.